andreagavazzi/ag_perseverance/BOM.md

 # Parts List

 ## Printed Parts
-To Build Sawppy the Rover, you will need to print the following parts.
+To build Curiosity, you will need to print the following parts.
 Quantities and notes are listed.

 You will need about 3kg of filament to print all the parts.